Difficulty Specification

 FeatureDescription

-Anti-stall decayDecay activates after max(ahead 00D7 600s, 7200s) without a block 2014 proportional, no ceiling
+Anti-stall decayDecay activates after 7,200s (always 2 hours) without a block — zone-based, proportional, no ceiling

 Level systemDiscrete levels (not continuous) for deterministic consensus — any two nodes compute the same level